Professor George Perry

 I am interested in the dynamics of forest ecosystems at spatial scales from the population to the landscape and at temporal scales from decades to milennia.
 All of my research involves a strong field-based component supported by simulation and/or statistical modelling.

 My current research is primarily focused on understanding the effects of humans on forest ecosystems.
 I am particularly interested in how anthropic changes to disturbance regimes, especially fire, have restructured ecosystems and the legacies and challenges this has left for modern ecosystems.
-Recently I have begun to consider how forest loss modifies and disrupts plant-animal mutualisms and drives extinction.
-In this context I have developed high-resolution chronologies for prehistoric extinction events, including NZ's iconic moa and the cryptic waitaha penguin.
-Finally, I have worked with graduate students on a variety of topics concerned with understanding how landscape structure influences habitat connectivity, seed dispersal and animal movement.
-I am an AI on a MBIE-funded project called BeST, which is focused on developing socio-ecological simulation models to support decision-making for ecosystem services in multi-functional landscapes.
+I am also interested in how forest loss modifies and disrupts plant-animal mutualisms.
+I have developed high-resolution chronologies for prehistoric extinction events, including NZ's iconic moa, and, I have worked with graduate students on a variety of topics concerned with understanding how altered landscape structure influences habitat connectivity, seed dispersal and animal movement.
+I am a collaborator on two projects focused on developing socio-ecological simulation models to support decision-making for ecosystem services and conservation in multi-functional landscapes.
 In the past I have conducted research in ecosystems in SW Australia, Spain, and New Caledonia.

 I have designed an Excel add-in for spatial point pattern analysis (including nearest-neighbour methods, refined nearest neighbour, Ripley's K, the neighbourhood density function, etc.) called SpPack.
 This software is currently being used by a number of researchers around the world and is described in a paper in Environmental Modelling & Software.
 This software is freely available on email request.